Mahamadou-Roufai/Binary-to-decimal-conversion-IEEE-754-using-matlab/README.md

-# DECIMAL to BINARY and BINARY TO DECIMAL converter
+# DECIMAL to BINARY and BINARY TO DECIMAL convertion-IEEE 754

 This project is within the academic framework, it is requested to design an interface on matlab which allows to choose at first real to binary conversion (With options: Floating and fixed point with both precisions) and binary to real conversion